riogu/fumo-compiler/docs/README.md

 ## Overview

 Fumo is a statically-typed systems programming language that compiles to native code via LLVM.
-It combines C-like performance and memory control with modern language features like type inference and namespaces.
+It implements what i consider to be the "basic essential" features of a systems programming language.
+I made this compiler to be a "base" for my future language development ideas/compiler backend optimization exploration.
 Fumo source files use the `.fm` extension.

 ---